-Due to its favourable climate, rich soils and large areas
+Due to its favourable climate, rich soils and large areas of arable

-facilities and limited added value and processing plants, large quantities of produce
+added value and processing plants, large quantities of produce

 are wasted each year.
 For example post harvest fish losses are

 high, estimated at 20-30%.
 Traditional

-processing of fish in The Gambia is an important means of
+processing of fish in The Gambia is an important means of making

-among producers and traders limit the efficiency of the trade.
+producers and traders limit the efficiency of the trade.

 With a growing urban population and a large tourism industry,

-The Gambia currently imports large quantities of processed
+The Gambia currently imports large quantities of processed food

-local materials.
+materials.
 Regional markets in neighbouring countries are also

 There are a number of firms already involved in giving added-value